-In the beginning, photography was very scientific in nature.
+Initially, photography was highly scientific.
 Photographers and scientists came together, experimenting with light and chemistry in ways never before imagined.
-However, as time went on, creative thinkers adopted this new method of capturing light and turned it into one of history’s greatest artistic mediums.
+However, over time, creative thinkers adopted this new method of capturing light and transformed it into one of history’s greatest artistic media.

-There is no one photographer who is directly responsible for taking this science and turning it into an art form.
-There are, however, a few historical photographers whose work embodies the way photography evolved from a science to an art.
+No single photographer is directly responsible for turning this science into an art form.
+There are, however, a few historical photographers whose work exemplifies how photography evolved from a science to an art.

 Julia Margaret Cameron (1815-1879)

-Throughout much of the Nineteenth Century, photography was regarded as more of a tool for documenting the world than an art form.
-The process was expensive, time-consuming and difficult, and cameras were cumbersome machines.
-Photographers chose their scenes with the utmost care, and people posed for the camera with stoic expressions so as not to ruin a precious photograph with an odd expression.
+Throughout much of the Nineteenth Century, photography was regarded as primarily a tool for documenting the world rather than an art form.
+The process was expensive, time-consuming, and difficult, and cameras were cumbersome machines.
+Photographers selected their scenes with utmost care, and people posed for the camera with stoic expressions to avoid spoiling a precious photograph with an odd expression.

 Julia Margaret Cameron was among the first photographers to change all of that.
 She received her very first camera in 1863 at the age of 48.
 It was a gift from her daughter, one that Cameron put to good use.
 In fact, Cameron later wrote, “From the first moment I handled my lens with a tender ardor, and it has become to me as a living thing, with voice and memory and creative vigor.”

-Cameron thoroughly enjoyed creating images of her friends and family – so much so, that she never became a commercial photographer with a studio of her own.
+Cameron thoroughly enjoyed creating images of her friends and family – so much so that she never became a commercial photographer with a studio of her own.
 In her work, you won't find any of the stiff poses or fixed expressions that were common at the time.
 Instead, Cameron’s portraits resemble the classical portraits made by history’s greatest painters.
-They are accurate in their detail, but with an ethereal quality that makes the onlooker ponder the emotions and motivations behind the image.
+They are accurate in their detail but possess an ethereal quality that prompts the viewer to ponder the emotions and motivations behind the image.
 “The Mountain Nymph,” taken in 1866, is one such example of Cameron’s work.

 Alfred Stieglitz (1864-1946)

-Alfred Stieglitz is considered by many to be the most important American photographer in history.
+Alfred Stieglitz is widely regarded as the most important American photographer in history.
 Throughout his career, he worked hard to prove that photography was just as important to the art world as painting, sculpting or sketching.
 In the early years, this caused quite a stir among established photographers – so much so that Stieglitz ended his relationship with New York’s Camera Club and started his own group, called the Photo-Secession.

 Stieglitz believed that the photographer must be somehow visible in his own work.
-Many of the photographers that he worked with interpreted this to mean that each photographer needed to learn his or her own signature print development process.
+Many of the photographers he worked with interpreted this to mean that each photographer needed to develop their own signature print process.
 Stieglitz’s trademark, however, had less to do with making prints and everything to do with composition and a rich, broad range of tones in the completed image.
-This philosophy is evident in images like “The Steerage,” which he said, “I saw a picture of shapes.”
+This philosophy is evident in images like “The Steerage,” in which he said, “I saw a picture of shapes.”
 Because of Alfred Stieglitz’s influence, photography went from being a vaguely artistic medium to becoming a new form of modern art in its own right.

 Paul Strand (1890-1976)